JensRoland/tunnel-bear-login/README.md

   - Initial page load only needs one small image, the sprite is lazyloaded on form mouseover and seamlessly sits on top of the idle image, eliminating flicker
 - Custom 'state machine' for bear animation states and transitions
 - No Node.js or build step required, for fast development and deployment
-- All logic is in one big script file instead of smaller ES modules; this is not how you should build a larger project, but it does allow you to open the page locally without a build step or dev server (see below).

 ## Development

-1. Open `public/index.html` in a browser. 🍾 Party like it's 2011 🍾
+1. Run `make serve` and open <http://localhost:3000> in a browser.

-    There is a `make serve` command provided just in case, but you won't need it.
+    Note: this uses [npx](https://docs.npmjs.com/cli/v8/commands/npx) under the hood.

 2. For production, upload the `public` folder to your server or CDN.

-    Or, for the best performance, run `make build` to minify, bundle and inline the assets (uses [npx](https://docs.npmjs.com/cli/v8/commands/npx) under the hood), then upload the `dist` folder to your server or CDN.
-You will need to change the IMAGES_PATH in the Makefile to match your server setup.
+    Or, for the best performance, run `make build` to minify, bundle and inline the assets, then upload the `dist` folder to your server or CDN.
+You will need to change the `IMAGES_PATH` in the Makefile to match your server setup.

 ## Credits